 During the holiday, pots of these bright yellow Tet flowers embellish homes, businesses, temples and pagodas all over the city.
 Symbol of life, chrysanthemums are believed to bring equilibrium to the household.

 The Vietnamese typically purchase these special plants from mid-December until just before Tet from flower markets like Ho Chi Minh City’s Ho Thi Ky.
 They keep them until mid-Lunar New Year.

 “The passage of the Patowmac through the Blue Ridge is perhaps one of the most stupendous scenes in Nature… worth a voyage across the Atlantic.” – Thomas Jefferson, 1783

 When the sign points left to Maine and right to Georgia, you know you are smack dab in the middle of the Appalachian Trail.
 The two states, on either extremity of the eastern seaboard of the United States, are 1,165 and 1,013 miles away, respectively.
 This is the famous crossroads in tiny Harpers Ferry, one of the few towns the trail passes through.
-Not only is this the site of some of the most significant Civil War battles, but it is also a national park of incomparable beauty.
+Not only is it the site of some of the most significant Civil War battles, but it is also a national park of incomparable beauty.
 Continue reading →